kinolag/kinolag/README.md

 ## Welcome 👋 to my profile:
 - ℹ️ I am a Developer living in London, and a continuous learner
+- 🔍 MA Communication Sciences and Multimedia + Multiple dev and technology courses
 - ⚡ I have extensive experience with JS, TS, React in complex Web Applications
 - 🌱 Interested in Data Visualisation, built some projects with D3 and SVG
 - 🌱 In personal full stack projects I have used MERN, then Remix and Next.js
-- 💡 Competent in Python with elements of ML and an interest in GenAI Applications
+- 💡 Competent in Python with ML foundations and an interest in NLP, CV and GenAI
 - 📹 Experienced with Video Player Apps, Web Video, Studio Workflows, Media Libraries
 - 📚 I enjoy reading, languages, music, video, photography and walking
 - ➕ I managed a studio team in London.
 Also a qualified basketball coach 🏀
-- 🔍 MA Communication Sciences and Multimedia + Multiple dev and technology courses
 <p>
     <a href="https://www.codewars.com/users/tekami" target="_blank" rel="noreferrer">
         <img src="https://www.codewars.com/users/tekami/badges/micro" alt="codewars profile"/>